New Iberia, Louisiana: History

-The Spanish settlers called the town "Nueva Iberia" in honor of the Iberian Peninsula; French-speakers referred to the town as "Nouvelle Ibérie" while the English settlers arriving after the Louisiana Purchase called it "New Town."
-In 1814, the U.S. government opened a post office in the town, officially recognizing the name as New Iberia, but postmarks from 1802 show the town being called “Nova Iberia” (Latin for "new").
+The Spanish settlers called the town Nueva Iberia in honor of the Iberian Peninsula; French-speakers referred to the town as Nouvelle Ibérie, while the English settlers arriving after the Louisiana Purchase called it "New Town."
+In 1814, the U.S. government opened a post office in the town, officially recognizing the name as New Iberia, but postmarks from 1802 show the town being called "Nova Iberia" (Latin for "new").
 The town was incorporated in 1839 as the "Town of Iberia", but the state legislature amended the town's charter in 1847, recognizing New Iberia as the town's name.

 In 1868, Iberia Parish was established, and New Iberia became the seat of parish government.
 At first, only rented space served for the courthouse.
-By 1884 a new courthouse was completed on a landscaped lot in downtown New Iberia, at the present-day site of Bouligny Plaza.
-In 1889, the Wakefield family, an African-American family from New Iberia fled to New Orleans after their son was lynched by a white mob; and days after the lynching, the family patriarch and former state senator Samuel Wakefield committed suicide on Howard Street.
+By 1884, a new courthouse was completed on a landscaped lot in downtown New Iberia, at the present-day site of Bouligny Plaza.
+In 1889, the Wakefields, an African-American family from New Iberia, fled to New Orleans after their son was lynched by a white mob; days after the lynching, the family patriarch and former state senator Samuel Wakefield committed suicide on Howard Street.
 That courthouse served Iberia Parish until 1940.
-That year the current courthouse was built along Iberia Street, two blocks from the New Iberia downtown commercial district.
+That year, the current courthouse was built along Iberia Street, two blocks from the New Iberia downtown commercial district.

 In September 2008, New Iberia was struck by Hurricane Ike.
 The lakes overflowed and filled the city, flooding it under several feet of dirty, brown water.
 On December 14, 2022, the southeastern part of the city was heavily damaged by a high-end EF2 tornado, injuring 16 people.

 Geography

 New Iberia is located in southern Louisiana, in the Acadiana region.
 The city of New Iberia is a part of the Lafayette metropolitan area.
 According to the United States Census Bureau, the city has a total area of 10.6 square miles (27.4 km^{2}), all land.
 In 2000, the population density was 3,088.8 PD/sqmi.
-There were 12,880 housing units at an average density of 1,219.5 /sqmi.
-New Iberia lies approximately 16 to 20 feet above sea level.
+The 12,880 housing units had an average density of 1,219.5 /sqmi.
+New Iberia lies roughly 16 to 20 feet above mean sea level.

 Among the lakes near the city is Lake Peigneur, which was formerly a 10 ft deep freshwater lake until a 1980 disaster involving oil drilling and a salt mine.
-The lake is now a 1300 ft deep salt water lake, having been refilled by the Gulf of Mexico via the Delcambre Canal.
-There is also Lake Tasse, better known as Spanish Lake.
+The lake is now a 1300 ft deep saltwater lake, having been refilled by the Gulf of Mexico via the Delcambre Canal.
+Also, Lake Tasse is better known as Spanish Lake.
 This region has many natural features of interest, such as Avery Island, famous for its Tabasco sauce factory, deposits of rock salt, and Jungle Gardens.

 Climate

-New Iberia enjoys a sub-tropical climate with above average rainfall.
+New Iberia experiences a subtropical climate with above average rainfall.
 As of 2021, annual average high temperature is 79.1 F and the annual low is 59.4 F.